Learn more

 One Welfare

-SPCA also believes that it is important to consider the connection between animal welfare, human wellbeing, and the environmental conservation, an approach known as One Welfare.
+SPCA also believes that it is important to consider the connection between animal welfare, human wellbeing, and environmental conservation, an approach known as One Welfare.
 For example, farmer’s mental health is closely tied to the welfare of the animals they care for and some intensive farming practices have both negative animal welfare and environmental consequences.
 SPCA believes in a holistic approach and collaborating with other organisations to work together towards shared goals wherever possible.

 Does SPCA support animal farming?